swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ## Docker - Pre-built Docker Images

-GraalVM is available on a number of pre-built container images that can be downloaded from GitHub.
-Currently only the Community Edition is available.
+GraalVM is available on a number of pre-built container images that can be downloaded from GitHub and the Oracle Container Registry.

-You can find the Docker Images [here](https://github.com/orgs/graalvm/packages/container/package/graalvm-ce).
+You can find the Community Edition images here: [here](https://github.com/orgs/graalvm/packages/container/package/graalvm-ce).

+GraalVM Enterprise Edition images can be found [here](http://container-registry.oracle.com/) (login using your Oracle ID).

 ## Upgrading GraalVM